kyma-project/cli/docs/gen-docs/kyma_provision_gardener_aws.md

   -r, --region string                  Region of the cluster. (default "eu-west-3")
       --scaler-max int                 Maximum autoscale value of the cluster.
 If you use the "nodes" flag in parallel to this one, it will result in overriding the "scaler-max" flag. (default 3)
-      --scaler-min int                 Minimum autoscale value of the cluster. (default 2) -s, --secret string                  Name of the Gardener secret used to access the target provider. (required) --surge int                      Maximum surge of the cluster. (default 3) -t, --type string                    Machine type used for the cluster. (default "m5.xlarge") -u, --unavailable int                Maximum allowed number of unavailable nodes. (default 1)
+      --scaler-min int                 Minimum autoscale value of the cluster. (default 2) -s, --secret string                  Name of the Gardener secret used to access AWS. (required) --surge int                      Maximum surge of the cluster. (default 3) -t, --type string                    Machine type used for the cluster. (default "m5.xlarge") -u, --unavailable int                Maximum allowed number of unavailable nodes. (default 1)